Arlington dispatch agreement mulled

 Madison said because Manchester and Arlington are in the same mutual aid coverage area, the dispatch panel would be in one location, making it easier for communication to be disseminated.

 John O'Keefe, Manchester town manager, said it would be unfair to categorize what Manchester could provide to Arlington fire as just dispatch.
+He said the state police offer dispatch - or sending out a call to the Arlington fire department and the location of the call.

 "What Manchester offers is above and beyond that," he said in an interview.
 "We offer emergency operations, dispatch ... communication in the field ... strategic thinking aspects, like keeping track of assets."